FeedMapping/Schema/README.md

 [![generate the prime](https://user-images.githubusercontent.com/36441664/86481184-b72b9280-bd79-11ea-899b-51db929fc3d2.png)](https://github.com/eq19)

 By the configuration above then on the upper scheme the central of metatron will turn to seven (7) circles.
 So combine it with the other 12 circles they will forms as the 19's.

+Means that it consequenly be able to be recycled with no limit!

 ### [Our Lisence](#3rd-step-q1337-114)